Germinating Seeds in Paper Towel Method (10 Tips)

 Waiting for the eggplant to grow larger, I gave the roving groundhog ample opportunity to steal it.

 We were so disappointed because we still could’ve picked the eggplant small.
 That groundhog is the worst!

 I have not tried germinating strawberry seeds in paper towels yet, but I fully believe it will work.

-Last year we grew baby strawberry plants from seed in little Dixie cups on my kitchen windowsill.
+One year we grew baby strawberry plants from seed in little Dixie cups on my kitchen windowsill.
 They did AMAZING!